Legazpi, Albay: Mayon Volcano eruption (1968)

-Mayon Volcano, looming over Legazpi, had one of its most notable eruptions of the century in April–May 1968.
-Beginning on April 21, 1968, Mayon unleashed a series of over 100 explosive eruptions, sending ash columns 3–10 km high.
-Pyroclastic flows and lava descended the slopes; 100 square kilometers – including areas of Legazpi – were blanketed in ash and debris.
-At least six people were killed by this eruption and thousands were forced to evacuate.
+Beginning on April 21, 1968 Mayon Volcano unleashed a series of over 100 explosive eruptions, sending pyroclastic flows and lava down its slopes and columns of ash and smoke up to ten kilometres high.
+An area of 100 square kilometers, including areas of Legazpi, was blanketed in ash and debris, with at least six people killed by the eruption and thousands forced to evacuate.

 Super Typhoon Sening (1970)

-Two years later, another catastrophe struck in the form of Super Typhoon Sening (international name Joan).
-In mid-October 1970, Typhoon Sening roared through Bicol with sustained winds estimated at 275 km/h – at the time, the most intense typhoon on record in the Philippines.
-Legazpi City was among the hardest hit areas.

-Sening caused devastation across Albay province, and in Legazpi power lines and communications were knocked out for weeks.
-The disaster claimed many lives across the region (over 700 deaths were reported) and caused extensive property losses, making it one of the worst typhoons in Bicol's history.
+Two years later, in mid-October 1970, Super Typhoon Sening (international name Joan) roared through Bicol with sustained winds estimated at 275 km/h, making it the most intense typhoon on record in the Philippines at the time.
+Legazpi was among the hardest hit areas, with the typhoon causing devastation across Albay province and knocking out power lines and communications in Legazpi for weeks.
+Over 700 deaths were reported across the region, and together with the extensive property losses it was one of the worst typhoons in Bicol's history.

-Establishment of Aquinas University of Legazpi and Bicol University (1968-1969)

-The 1960s marked Legazpi's emergence as a regional hub for higher education.
-Legazpi Junior Colleges, founded on June 8, 1948, was transferred to the administration of the Dominican Order on July 1, 1965.
-Under their leadership, the institution was elevated to university status through the approval of Secretary of Education Carlos P. Romulo.
-The University Charter, signed by Acting Secretary Onofre Corpuz on August 30, 1968, formally established the institution as Aquinas University of Legazpi.

-The following year, Republic Act No. 5521, enacted on June 21, 1969, established Bicol University by integrating six existing government-run educational institutions located in Legazpi, Daraga, and neighboring towns in Albay.

-Martial-law era and consolidation as regional capital (1970–1985)
+Martial-law era (1970–1985)

-When President Ferdinand E. Marcos proclaimed Martial Law in September 1972 he simultaneously issued Presidential Decree No. 1, adopting the Integrated Reorganization Plan (IRP).
-Part IV of the IRP grouped the six Bicol provinces into Region V and formally designated Legazpi City as its administrative centre and regional capital.
-To give the new bureaucracy a physical seat, Proclamation No. 1676 (October 8, 1977) reserved a tract of land in Brgy.
-Rawis as the Bicol Regional Government Center, triggering the transfer or construction of regional offices of the Department of Education, Bureau of Customs, National Economic and Development Authority and dozens of other agencies over the next decade.
+When President Ferdinand E. Marcos proclaimed Martial Law in September 1972 he simultaneously issued Presidential Decree No. 1 adopting the Integrated Reorganization Plan (IRP).
+Part IV of the IRP grouped the six Bicol provinces into Region V and formally designated Legazpi as its administrative centre and regional capital.
+To give the new bureaucracy a physical seat, Proclamation No. 1676 of October 8, 1977 reserved a tract of land in Barangay Rawis for the Bicol Regional Government Center, leading to the transfer to Legazpi or construction anew of regional offices for the Department of Education, Bureau of Customs, National Economic and Development Authority, and many other agencies over the next decade.
+During this period Legazpi also received national and international attention when Pope John Paul II included the city in his first pastoral visit to the Philippines.
+On February 21, 1981 he celebrated a eucharistic mass outside St. Gregory the Great Cathedral in downtown Legazpi, delivering a homily to Legazpi's predominantly agricultural constituency on the dignity and contributions of rural workers.